n=Term Number in Sequence

 Now let’s look at another example where we subtract the same number from each term in the sequence, making the common difference negative.

--> First let’s identify the common difference between each number in the sequence.
+Step 1: First let’s identify the common difference between each previous term and each subsequent term of the sequence.
 Notice each term in the sequence is being subtracted by 3.
+Therefore, our common difference for this sequence is -3, negative, because we are subtracting.

 - Find the 123rd term given the following sequence: 8, 12, 16, 20, 24, ….